-They play the periphery of Brazilian cities as well as the mainstream cultural circuit nationally and internationally.
+AfroReggae and CUFA play in the periphery of Brazilian cities as well as in mainstream national and international cultural circuits.
 They engage widely recognised artists and cultural personalities in Brazil and have their support and commitment to all they do.
-They are seen internally and externally as a 'holding of actions' and resist classification as a single type, as illustrated by the following extract:
+They are internally and externally seen as a 'holding of actions' and resist to a single-type classification as illustrated by the following extract:

-AfroReggae is not an NGO, not anymore...It's a movement that has a strong direct and indirect activism.
-Today it's difficult to say who's and who isn't AfroReggae, there are people who are as AfroReggae as I am and who have never been in Rio.
-But they raise a flag, which we have of creating bridges, a double way, where you integrate different classes, genders, ideologies, all very different. (...) in the morning I am in a social action at the Complexo do Alemão favela, and this afternoon I am going to the World Economic Forum.
-And I have decided that instead of having me, they will have Feijão, who is a former drug boss, ex-owner of the 'boca', he will be talking about the economy of the favela.
-So let's break paradigms, what is bad, what is good?
-Let's think and understand the culture of the Other, even if you don't like it, it needs to be understood, respected."
+"AfroReggae is not an NGO, not anymore...
+It's a movement that has a strong direct and indirect activism.
+Today it's difficult to sav who is and who isn't AfroReggae.
+There are people who are as AfroReggae as I am and who have never been in Rio.
+But they raise the flag.
+It is something [typical] of AfroReggae to create bridges, a double way, where you integrate different classes, genders, ideologies, all very different. ...In the morning, I am in going to make a social action at Complexo do Alemao favela, and this afternoon I am going to the World Economic Forum.
+I have decided that instead of having me, they will have Feijao, who is a former drug boss, ex-owner of the boca.
+He will be talking about the economy of the favela.
+So let's break paradigms: what is bad, what is good?
+Let's think and understand the culture of the Other.
+Even if you don't like it, it needs to be understood, respected."